tgenaitay/fml-miniprogram/Readme.md

 ## 5. Submit a new FML

-Now, it is time to **create a new page** which allow users to submit a FML.
+Now, it is time to **create a new page** which allows users to submit a FML story!

 **Specs**

 - Create a new page to submit a FML.
 - Post the data collected from the form (.wxml) to the logical layer (.js) then to Leancloud.

-Everything is in the [tutorial](https://github.com/apelegri/wechat-miniprogram-doc#leancloud-db) just follow it.
+Everything is in the [tutorial](https://github.com/apelegri/wechat-miniprogram-wiki#leancloud-db) just follow it.

 **Further resources:**